BDC Hamburger Icon

 Traditional landline cables are electrified, enabling you to make and receive phone calls even if the power is out.
 Because they have their own source of electricity, they’re not usually affected by widespread outages.

-VoIP systems also have a much wider array of features than a landline does.
-While landlines can make and receive calls, VoIP systems can include features like automatic call forwarding, voicemail-to-email transcription and virtual receptionists.
+However, VoIP systems are appealing to established and growing businesses because they have a much wider array of features than landline networks.
+While landlines can make and receive calls, VoIP systems often include features like automatic call forwarding, voicemail-to-email transcription and virtual receptionists.

 Benefits and drawbacks of VoIP

-Many businesses and consumers implement VoIP systems to improve and facilitate communication.
+Many businesses and consumers choose VoIP systems to facilitate improved internal and external communication.
 However, these systems aren’t for everyone.
-Here’s a look at the top features of VoIP systems, along with some drawbacks to consider.
+If you’re considering upgrading your business phone system to a more modern solution, here’s a look at the top benefits of VoIP systems, along with some drawbacks to consider.

 VoIP system benefits

-• Greater accessibility: When accessibility is a concern, such as for those who are visually impaired or hard of hearing, VoIP provides the best options to ensure that users can communicate effectively and accurately.
+• Greater accessibility: When accessibility is a concern, such as for the visually impaired or hard of hearing, VoIP provides the best options to ensure that users can communicate effectively and accurately.

-• Portability: VoIP numbers are purely digital (also see what a virtual number is).
+• Portability: VoIP numbers are purely digital.
 You can access or move them between mobile devices, computers and hardline phones with the push of a button.
+[Read related article: What Is a Virtual Phone Number?]

-• Scalability: Adding multiple phone lines to a traditional phone service can be challenging, but adding a new VoIP line is effortless.
+• Scalability: Adding multiple phone lines to a traditional phone service can be expensive and time-consuming, but adding a new VoIP line is effortless and can often be done within seconds.
 VoIP is the perfect tool for companies that need to add new lines during busy seasons and drop them once traffic returns to normal.

 • Variety of commercial features: VoIP programs have various helpful business features, including virtual receptionists and call forwarding.